 Cal Water completed a draft of the UWMP for the District on April 1, 2011.
 The draft was sent to the agencies listed in Table 1.2-1 for review and comment.
-Copies of the draft plan are available at Cal Water's corporate office in San Jose, and District office for public review and comment.
+Copies of the draft plan are available at the Cal Water corporate office in San Jose, and District office for public review and comment.